Welcome to Sycamore class. Our teacher is Ms Lloyd, and our teaching assistant is Mrs Stockley.

 Keep checking our page to see all the exciting things we do in school!

-Updates - our PE days for this term will be on Monday and on Wednesday (starting 7.9.20)
+Update -Term 2 our PE days for this term will be on Tuesday and on Friday

 Please can children come to school in their PE kits for these days (please see our Parent Information Document for further details on PE kit)